lewmilburn/Vault/DISCLAIMER.md

 or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

 # Source Code License
 The Vault software is released under the Apache 2.0 International License.
-See the [LICENSE] file for details.
+See the [https://github.com/lewmilburn/Vault/blob/main/LICENSE](LICENSE) file for details.